-Runoffs practically ask, "Which side is stronger?"
+In effect, runoffs ask, "Which side is stronger?"
 Later, these voters will use another voting rule to ask, "Where is our center?"
 And a bigger group will use a rule to ask, "Which trio best represents all of us?"

 In a runoff, the top two compete one against one.